 On a coaching call last week, a client lamented, “Stu, I just can’t get ahold of anyone.
 I’m making my calls, following up with emails, and DMing on LinkedIn.
 What am I doing wrong?”
 I paused, sighed, and responded, “Nothing.
-Things are just different than they were before—were in a state of flux and we’ll have to adapt.
+Things are just different than they were before—we’re in a state of flux and we’ll have to adapt.
 You ARE doing all the right things.”

 Honestly, we all could have seen it coming—the deluge of alerts, notifications, emails, texts, calls, voicemails, DM’s.
 Forms of communication (especially social media) have proliferated over the past decade or so, and we’ve heard countless times that it was “overload,” “too much”—that we were too plugged in, turned on, and staring into yet another screen.
 But we pressed onward.